-Wear and tear calls for periodic inspection and service of elements in the application, e.g., motor bearings, feedback sensors and seals or filters.
-Using preventive maintenance, service intervals may be programmed into the adjustable frequency drive.
-The adjustable frequency drive will give a message when maintenance is required.
-Twenty preventive maintenance events can be programmed into the adjustable frequency drive.
-The following must be specified for each event:
+Wear and tear calls for periodic inspection and service of elements in the application, e.g. motor bearings, feedback sensors and seals or filters.
+With Preventive Maintenance the service intervals may be programmed into the frequency converter.
+The frequency converter will give a message when maintenance is required.
+20 Preventive Maintenance Events can be programmed into the frequency converter.
+For each Event the following must be specified:

-- Maintenance item (e.g., "Motor Bearings") - Maintenance action (e.g., "Replace") - Maintenance Time Base (e.g., "Running Hours" or a specific date and time) - Maintenance Time Interval or the date and time of next maintenance
+- Maintenance item (e.g. "Motor Bearings") - Maintenance action (e.g. "Replace") - Maintenance Time Base (e.g. "Running Hours" or a specific date and time) - Maintenance Time Interval or the date and time of next maintenance

-To disable a preventive maintenance event, the associated 23-12 Maintenance Time Base must be set to Disabled [0].
+To disable a Preventive Maintenance Event the associated 23-12 Maintenance Time Base must be set to Disabled [0].